top of page

 Grief is exhausting, not just emotionally but physically.
 Sleep disturbances, changes in appetite, and chronic pain are all common.
 For many widows, existing health conditions flare up, while new ones emerge.
 It’s as if our bodies carry the weight of our grief in ways we never anticipated.

-When we recognize that grief affects both our bodies and minds, we can take steps to counteract its impact.
+When we recognize that grief affects both our bodies and minds, we can take steps to counteract its impact, and be proactive in our healing.

 Awareness gives us the ability to make informed choices, advocate for ourselves, and seek (or even insist on) the support we need.